 Learning: includes formal and informal learning, through such events as virtual trainings/workshops, on-the-job experience and interaction with peers, co-workers and mentors.

 Mentoring/coaching: transmits knowledge, wisdom, experience, and support from a more seasoned professional to a less-seasoned professional.
 Each program participant (mentee) is matched with an experienced mentor through a selective application process.

 Peer-to-peer interaction: facilitates learning in a group setting.
 AMCHP uses a cohort model for its leadership development cohorts to support the Leadership Lab—activities are used to support cohort engagement and collaborative learning to increase professional networks.

+2018 Cohort applications will be available late Septemeber.
 If you want to review the previous application for the cohort you are interested in, please visit the cohort's web page above to access a PDF file of the application.